‘An accelerated cauldron of evolution’: Covid-19 patients with cancer, HIV, may play a role in emergence of variants

 One was a 21-year-old man and another was the 2-year-old treated by Bhojwani.

-Both had been diagnosed about a half year earlier with B-cell acute lymphoblastic leukemia or ALL, the most common type of childhood cancer.
+Both had been diagnosed about a half-year earlier with B-cell acute lymphoblastic leukemia or ALL, the most common type of childhood cancer.
 The disease is characterized by the presence of immature white blood cells in the bloodstream and bone marrow that are unable to fight off infection.

 The young man’s infection with SARS-CoV-2 was picked up during routine testing after he had undergone chemotherapy.
 He was initially asymptomatic but then showed up in the emergency room with a fever and a dry cough.
-X-rays showed fluid in his lungs, and over the next few days his condition worsened and he was put on supplemental oxygen.
+X-rays showed fluid in his lungs, and over the next few days his condition worsened, and he was put on supplemental oxygen.

 He was discharged on Day 45 — but then fell ill again.
 He was subsequently hospitalized four more times with persistent fever and respiratory issues.
 Doctors treated him with weekly infusions of convalescent plasma, and after more than 250 days, he was finally negative for infection.